 \section{Numerical results}

-We consider the linear SDE with $X_t, Y_t\in\mathbb R$
+We consider the linear SDE with $X_t, Y_t\in\mathbb R$, $t\in [0,1]$

-where $X_0$ and $Y_0$ are independent.
-The generator~\eqref{eq:gen1}-\eqref{eq:gen2} is parametrized as follows: $h_{\theta_{1,0}}, H_{\theta_{2,0}}$ are feedforward neural networks with one hidden layer with 20 neurons and \texttt{ReLU} activation function.
+where $X_0$, $Y_0$, $V$ and $W$ are pairwise independent.
+The generator~\eqref{eq:gen1}-\eqref{eq:gen2} is parametrized as follows: $h_{\theta_{1,0}}, H_{\theta_{2,0}}$ are feedforward NNs with one hidden layer with 20 neurons and \texttt{ReLU} activation function.
 The resulting process $\tilde X_r$ from equation~\eqref{eq:gen1} takes values in $\mathbb R^{10}$, and $X_r^z$ takes values in $\mathbb R$.
-The vector fields $G_{\theta_1}, G_{\theta_2}$ are parametrized by feedforward neural networks with one hidden layer with 128 hidden neurons and \texttt{Tanh} activation function.
+The vector fields $G_{\theta_1}, G_{\theta_2}$ are parametrized by feedforward NNs with one hidden layer with 128 hidden neurons and \texttt{Tanh} activation function.

 We use~\eqref{eq:filtering experiment} to create a synthetic dataset~\eqref{eq:data} with 20 000 samples.
 The algorithm is trained for a total of 50 epochs, where the NDEs are backpropagated using the adjoint method~\cite{chen2018neural}.